TheMonk2121/ai-dev-tasks/03_process-task-list.md

 6. **Check for Pause**
    - If `🛑 Pause After: yes` AND `Auto-Advance: no` → wait for human input
    - Otherwise continue to next task

+7. **Update Backlog** (Optional)
+   - Mark completed features in backlog as implemented
+   - Update status from "todo" to "done" in backlog table
+   - Add new discoveries or requirements to backlog
+   - Update effort estimates based on actual implementation time
+   - Execute AI-BACKLOG-META commands for automated updates
+   - **Update scoring metadata** if effort estimates change significantly
+   - **Re-calculate scores** if business value or priorities shift

 ---